ActiveAkshat/QuickFixx/README.md

 <h1> QuickFixx </h1>
-<h2>An application which connects you with your nearby service providers to  avail day to day service at convenience</h2>
+<p>An application which connects you with your nearby service providers to  avail day to day service at convenience</p>

 <h2>Progress</h2>
 <p>Still in building phase⚠️</p>